coffeemakingtoaster/whale-watcher/README.md

 # Whale watcher

 > This is a work in progress system!
 This tool as of now has a lot of quirks and servers as an unfinished proof-of-concept.
+Currently this is designed for macos and linux only.
+Windows support has never been tested.

 Your way to define and enforce docker policies :)

 ## Quick start